chef/knife-windows/README.md

 ### Working with legacy Windows versions

-If you are attempting to use `knife winrm` or `knife bootstrap windows winrm` with a version of windows that is older than server 2008 R2 or older than Windows 7 then you may need to alter the default UTF-8 codepage (65001) using the `--winrm-codepage` argument.
+If you are attempting to use `knife winrm` with a version of windows that is older than server 2008 R2 or older than Windows 7 then you may need to alter the default UTF-8 codepage (65001) using the `--winrm-codepage` argument.
 You can use the codepage native to your locale but `437` is a safe codepage for older Windows versions.

 #### Configure SSL on a Windows node